 Refer to the Department of Gender Studies

-FST 111 INTRODUCTION TO FOOD SCIENCE AND TECHNOLOGY
+FST 111 INTRODUCTION TO FOOD SCIENCE TECHNOLOGY

 This module introduces the basics concepts of food science and food technology.
 It provides understanding on the history and evolution of food processing while enabling students to gain an insight into basic aspect of plant and animal based processing as well as to understand the importance of advance techniques in food analysis.
 It provides knowledge of availability of raw materials and various packaging materials and importance of packaging.